 Karen Armstrong, a prominent author of over 20 books exploring the commonality of the three Abrahamic faiths, was invited to make a presentation at the Technology, Entertainment and Design Conference.
 This conference brings together the world’s most fascinating thinkers and doers of our times.
 After a rousing speech that condensed her life’s work into 18 minutes, she was given a reward of $100,000 and the edict to grant her one wish – “to change the world.”
 Her studies led to the conclusion that the Golden Rule, stated in various ways, lies at the bottom of all religions.
 From this insight she developed the Charter of Compassion, and it is now our job to spread the word.
 All of humanity is connected together, and we have the common challenge to tell our stories of compassion, whether witnessed or performed, to create a positive atmosphere of caring.

-Sally Sommers is a member of St. Alexander Catholic Church in Villa Park, a mother to 13 and a grandmother (of 38!).
-She is a valued member of WSFPC’s Servant Leadership Team (SLT) and the lead organizer of WSFPC’s 2011 Annual Gathering.
+Sally Sommers is a member of Spirit of St. Stephen’s Catholic Community in Minneapolis, MN, a mother to 13 and a grandmother (of 38!).
+She is a valued member of WSFPC’s Servant Leadership Team (SLT) and has been the lead organizer of WSFPC’s 2011 Annual Gathering.

 View the youtube video of Ms. Armstrong’s speech at the 2008 TED conference.

 The principle of compassion lies at the heart of all religious, ethical and spiritual traditions, calling us always to treat all others as we wish to be treated ourselves.
 Compassion impels us to work tirelessly to alleviate the suffering of our fellow creatures, to dethrone ourselves from the center of our world and put another there, and to honor the inviolable sanctity of every single human being, treating everybody, without exception, with absolute justice, equity and respect.